Last Updated on

 Life Lessons and Self-Help

 - Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life by Susan David.
 Everyone needs to learn to adapt with the changes we all experience in life.
-Whether you are facing change due to a death in the family, learning to adapt to a wide array of duties while running a funeral home, or if you’re just looking for some self-improvement, learning to embrace change is an important skill.
+Perhaps you are facing change due to a death in the family.
+Maybe you are learning to adapt to a wide array of duties while running a funeral home.
+Or you may just be looking for some self-improvement.
+In any of these circumstances, learning to embrace change is an important skill for everyone.

 - Find the Good: Unexpected Life Lessons from a Small-Town Obituary Writer by Heather Lende.
 Quirky and profound, individual and universal, Heather Lende offers up short essays and lessons from her time as an obituary writer in a small Alaskan town that help us unlearn the habit–and it is a habit–of seeing only the negatives.